-The rules for Medicaid and homestead in Florida have different rules depending on if you are single or married.
+The rules for Medicaid and homestead property in Florida have different rules depending on if you are single or married:

-If you are single and need Medicaid in the nursing home, you are allowed to own a home of up to $572,000 in value (2018).
-Even if you never return to the home, your homestead is protected and will never be made a countable asset for Medicaid purposes.
-Upon your death, the homestead is protected if it descends to your heirs at law.
-Problems occur though because all of your income goes to the nursing home as part of your patient's responsibility.
+- Single Person: If the Medicaid applicant is single and needs Medicaid in the nursing home or assisted living facility, the applicant is allowed to own a home of up to $688,000 in value (2023).
+Even if the applicant never returns to the home, the homestead is protected and will never be made a countable asset for Medicaid purposes (unless rented!).
+Upon the applicant's death, the homestead is protected from creditors, including the state of Florida, if it descends to your heirs at law (i.e., your family).
+We have more on Medicaid estate recovery here.
+Problems can occur though because all of your income goes to the nursing home as part of your patient's responsibility.
 This means that your family will have to pay for the home's mortgage, upkeep, insurance, taxes, etc., as your assets have been depleted and your income goes to the nursing home!
 Renting the home is possible but this removes the homestead protection, so that can be an issue as well.

-Also, we have more on selling your homestead in the event you are in the nursing home.
+- Selling your homestead in the event you are in the nursing home

 Our website has a lot of information on homestead, Medicaid, asset protection and more.
 Please take your time navigating this website as there is a lot to learn and there are many rules.

 We charge $200 for a consultation with one of our elder law attorneys.
 In that consultation, we will help decide any outstanding issues you may be facing.
 We have helped people all accross Florida and we are glad to help you and your family as well.